 Tour of the Old Town Hall

-The guided tour goes via the council chamber and assembly room with beautiful mosaics, prior to going to the Gothic chapel and taking a look at the inner workings of the Twelve Apostles.
+The guided tour goes via the council chamber and assembly room with beautiful mosaics before going to the Gothic chapel and looking at the Twelve Apostles’ inner workings.
 The tour includes a visit to the Romanesque and Gothic cellars beneath the building.
 Open: 11am-6pm Mon, 9am-6pm Tue-Sun.